robpomeroy/BrightOS/docs/Testing.md

 # Testing with Molecule

 This guide covers setting up and running the Molecule test framework for the BrightOS Ansible playbook.
-After a few years of evolution, we now support testing exclusively via **Hyper-V on Windows**, ensuring compatibility with modern development environments.
+The **officially supported** testing workflow uses **Hyper-V on Windows**, ensuring compatibility with modern Windows development environments.
+Other tools (e.g., Docker) may work locally but are not officially supported for BrightOS testing.

 ## Quick Start